joe-santy/MAD23/README.md

 Create Skate Map demo site

 ### Next Steps:
+Apply handlers through jQuery? or where?
+Not within views.
 Authentication function for register (users are now created) and login requests.
 Register and Login CSS.
 Set App.state.user